 1.6 * Wattage Load = Minimum Volt-Amperes (VA)

-Now that we have a minimum rating, the next question on everyone’s mind is most likely: How long will that minimum system run the setup?
-After all you’re getting a battery backup system for your computer to keep everything running when the power is out.
+So how long will that minimum system run the setup?
+After all, you’re getting a battery backup system for your computer to keep everything running when the power is out.

 There are three principle UPS design types available.
 The least expensive design is known as Offline/Standby UPS.
 If the UPS unit you’re looking at makes no mention of what type of unit it is, then it’s most likely a Standby UPS.

 Supplementary software/OS compatibility: UPS units aren’t just power strips with big old batteries attached.
-Any UPS unit worth the $$$ you paid for it will include some method for interfacing the unit with the computer it is attached to.
-For most units this is a simple USB cable run between the UPS and the computer so that when the unit switches over to battery power it can alert the attached computer and, when the battery reserve grows too low, initiate the shut down process.
+Any UPS unit worth the money will include some method for interfacing with the computer it is attached to.
+For most units, this is a simple USB cable run between the UPS and the computer, so that when the unit switches over to battery power it can alert the attached computer and initiate the shut down process.

 When shopping for your UPS unit, make sure that the unit you’re looking at can 1) communicate with attached devices and 2) communicate specifically with your chosen operating system.
-If you’re on Windows this won’t be much concern, but if you’re using OSX or Linux you don’t want to find out post-purchase that all the cool software bells and whistles you saw in the ad copy for the UPS unit aren’t available on your OS.
+If you’re on Windows this won’t be much concern, but if you’re using macOS or Linux you don’t want to find out post-purchase that all the cool software bells and whistles you saw in the ad copy are Windows-only.

 For an example of how the UPS software interacts with the operating system, check out our tutorial on setting up APC’s PowerChute software.